polifonia-project/stories/Frank: Organist/Frank#1_OrganKnowledge.md

 ## Competency questions

-CQ1: Search organs with the possibility to combine searches, based on various features.
-(In this scenario: city, building, organ builder, disposition)

-CQ2: Which organ builders worked on whose (original organ builder’s) organs?

-CQ3: Who built and/or renovated XX organ?

-CQ4:What was the disposition of the organ at a specific point in time?

-CQ5: Which organs have a similar disposition?
+See story Paul#1_OrganComparison for retrieval CQs.
+In addition:

-CQ6: What does the organ look like?
+CQ1: What does the organ look like?

-CQ7: What are the arthistorical features of the front of the organ?
-In which style is the organ built?

-CQ8: What are the decorative elements?

-CQ9: Which organs are built in a similar style?
+CQ2: Which organs are built in a similar style?

+CQ3: What is the concert agenda for organ X?

+CQ4: Where to find audio/video resources featuring organ X?

+CQ5: Where to find audio/video resources featuring organist X?

+CQ6: What is the address of the owner/maintainer of organ X?

 ## Resources